UniversalDependencies/docs/treebanks/af/af-pos-VERB.md

 ## Morphology

-The form / lemma ratio of `VERB` is 1.214470 (the average of all parts of speech is 1.120202).
+The form / lemma ratio of `VERB` is 1.217949 (the average of all parts of speech is 1.122045).

-The 1st highest number of forms (3) was observed with the lemma “het”: gehad, het, hê.
+The 1st highest number of forms (4) was observed with the lemma “het”: gehad, het, hÃª, hê.

-The 2nd highest number of forms (3) was observed with the lemma “maak”: gemaak, maak, make.
+The 2nd highest number of forms (3) was observed with the lemma “implementeer”: geÃ¯mplementeer, geïmplementeer, implementeer.

-The 3rd highest number of forms (2) was observed with the lemma “aanbied”: aanbied, aangebied.
+The 3rd highest number of forms (3) was observed with the lemma “inspireer”: geÃ¯nspireer, geïnspireer, inspireer.

 `VERB` occurs with 3 features: <tt><a href="af-feat-Subcat.html">Subcat</a></tt> (4317; 100% instances), <tt><a href="af-feat-Tense.html">Tense</a></tt> (4317; 100% instances), <tt><a href="af-feat-VerbForm.html">VerbForm</a></tt> (4317; 100% instances)